Strivin0311/ai-learning/techs/evo/genetic.md

 # Genetic Algorithm
-*Here's some resources about Genetic Algorithm*
+*Here're some resources about Genetic Algorithm*

 ## Papers